Last Updated on March 30, 2021 by bricoleur

 The Estate Awaits!

-At the top of my wish list for future publications would be an anthology of Raymond Bellour’s many articles on Marker, and of course English translations of Commentaires 1 & 2 and Le fond de l’air est rouge, as well as publication of previously uncompiled commentaries (i.e. the later films).
+At the top of my wish list for future publications would be an anthology of Raymond Bellour's many articles on Marker, and of course English translations of Commentaires 1 & 2 and Le fond de l'air est rouge.
+Thankfully, we now also have (in French only to date) the publication of the dialogs from L'Héritage de la chouette.

 Chrismarker.org, as a solo, not for profit undertaking, has monthly hosting costs, including increased security, associated with its very existence.
 If you wish to donate, we do have a Give donation capability set up that accepts credit cards now.